 Aquariums can also inadvertently harbor microorganisms—like algae—that can have a dramatic impact on local ecosystems.
 “Killer algae” (Caulerpa taxifolia), a species native to the Indian and Pacific oceans was released from aquariums in Europe and has become a massively destructive force throughout the Mediterranean, altering the structure of ecosystems throughout the sea.
 In California, where killer algae also became a problem, a large-scale campaign of poisoning the invasive species was successful in eradicating it from most habitats.

 Going from an idea to a tangible solution is no easy task.

 Share your project on the Digital Makerspace to shape and improve your idea.
 You’ll benefit from the technical expertise of the Tribe and connect to additional financial and technical resources.
 We’ll help you navigate the tech development process and identify market opportunities.
 Through collaboration, we build conservation solutions that are impactful and have the potential to scale.

-A selective, safe and low cost method to control the Asian carp, the fish that jump out the water and slap you on the face.
+A digestive (selective), FDA additive (safe) and low cost fish pesticide to control the Asian carp, the fish that jump out the water and slap you on the face.